jokecamp/FootballData/README.md

 I hope to add more data including players and score history.
 Feel free to send pull requests with any data sets you have.
 Over time I hope to normalize the data and establish proper relationships.

 ### World Cup Data
+ - Started in 1930 with 13 teams
+ - Expanded to 24 teams in 1982
+ - Expanded to 32 teams in 1998
  - The 1942 and 1946 cups were canceled.
  - Squad lists can be pulled from Wikipedia